 Save the configuration file and exit.

-Repeat sections 2.2–2.8 for all desired configurations and prepare a separate sheet with the list of configurations (in a randomized order) to be used in the experiment.
+Repeat sections 2.2–2.8 for all desired configurations and prepare a data sheet with the list of configurations (in a randomized order) to be used in the experiment.

 Prepare three configuration files to be used in the practice trials.